heikkilevanto/beertracker/manual.md

 breweries, so it only shows things that really are beers.

 #### Wine and Booze
-This shows all the "beers" that have a special brewery that starts with "Wine" or "Booze" and a comma, for example `Wine, Red` or `Booze, Whisky`.
-Otherwise this is much like the beer list.
+Much like the beer list, these show record types "Wine" and "Booze".

 #### Restaurant
-Shows a list of the "special breweries" that start with "Restaurant" and a comma.
-For each it shows the style, what you had (comes from the beer name), when you visited last, and how much did you spend - if you entered that in the price field.
-Also the rating of the place if you entered one the last time.
+Shows a list of the "Restaurant" type records.
+Shows the style of the place, what you had there, how much you spent (total price, for one person), and ratings if you rated the place.

 #### Style
 Lists all beer styles known to the system, when and where you last had one.